TileImageTeamiOS/THScrollViewMinimap/CONTRIBUTING.md

 ### Opening a New Issue

-- Please check the [README](https://github.com/TileImageTeamiOS/THScrollView-minimap/blob/master/README.md) to see if your question is answered there.
+- Please check the [README](https://github.com/TileImageTeamiOS/THScrollViewMinimap/blob/master/README.md) to see if your question is answered there.
-- Search [open issues](https://github.com/TileImageTeamiOS/THScrollView-minimap/issues?q=is%3Aopen+is%3Aissue) and [closed issues](https://github.com/TileImageTeamiOS/THScrollView-minimap/issues?q=is%3Aissue+is%3Aclosed) to avoid opening a duplicate issue.
+- Search [open issues](https://github.com/TileImageTeamiOS/THScrollViewMinimap/issues?q=is%3Aopen+is%3Aissue) and [closed issues](https://github.com/TileImageTeamiOS/THScrollViewMinimap/issues?q=is%3Aissue+is%3Aclosed) to avoid opening a duplicate issue.
 - Avoiding duplicate issues organizes all relevant information for project maintainers and other users.
 - If no issues represent your problem, please open a new issue with a good title and useful description.

 - Information to Provide When Opening an Issue:
-    - THScrollView-minimap version(s)
+    - THScrollViewMinimap version(s)
     - iOS version(s)
     - Devices/Simulators affected
     - Full crash log, if applicable